Imburse-Payments/imburse-payments.github.io/pages/tutorials/searching-the-rewards-catalog.md

 - `appId` - **Mandatory** - Filter by a particular App Id. ie. `TANGOCARD_RAAS`.
 - `brandName` - **Optional** - Filter by a brand, ie. Amazon, Mastercard, etc.
-- `countries` - **Optional** - Filter by country where the reward can be redeemded.
+- `countries` - **Optional** - Filter by country where the reward can be redeemed.
 You can specify multiple countries by separating with a comma. ie. `GB` or `GB,DE,FR` etc.
 - `currencies` - **Optional** - Filter by the currency the reward can by redeemed in.
 You can specify multiple currencies by separating with a comma. ie. `EUR` or `GBP,EUR` etc.
 - `amount` - **Optional** - Filter by the amount the reward is for.
 Some rewards are fixed value, ie. `5.00`; others are valid for any amount within a range.
 Specify the amount the you want to payout to filter the rewards accordingly.